itamarc/action-itemplate-ghpages/README.md

 # itamarc/action-itemplate-ghpages

-:warning: :warning: :warning: **This description is still in development!** :warning: :warning: :warning:
+:warning: :warning: :warning: **This description is still in development!
+See the [issues](https://github.com/itamarc/action-itemplate-ghpages/issues) to keep track of the progress.** :warning: :warning: :warning:

 Action to publish GitHub Pages using ITemplate

+## Configuration

+The recomended configuration for your GitHub Pages:
+- put your templates and your pages in a branch of their own (for example: `gh-pages`)
+- point your pages to the `docs` folder in the settings
+- put your templates in a folder outside the `docs` folder (for example: `templates`)
+- if you want to use snippets, put them in a separate folder (for example: `snippets`)

+To avoid the Jekyll processing of your GitHub Pages, you need to create an empty file named `.nojekyll` in the root of your pages folder.
+If you followed the recomendations above, it will be in `docs/.nojekyll`.

 ## Templates